Table of Contents

 Regulatory and Legal Status

-The bank used by OnDeck to generate the loan is known as Celtic Bank, registered in Utah (a different bank will likely be used in Canada and Australia).
+The bank used by OnDeck to generate the loan is Celtic Bank, registered in Utah, used for US loans (a different bank will likely be used in Canada and Australia).
 All deposits are insured by the Federal Deposit Insurance Corporation (‘FDIC’) up to $250,000.

 Few online lenders compare when it comes to customer service.
-OnDeck really stresses customer service and treating customers well (unlike many, many other online lenders).
-This is why 80% of customers return to OnDeck.
+OnDeck really stresses customer service and treating customers well.
+It is why 80% of customers return to OnDeck.

-Customers have a single representative for the lifetime of the loan, as opposed to being switched around between different people in a department.
-OnDeck representatives are also very active on Facebook and Twitter to resolve queries or answer questions.
+Customers have one representative for the lifetime of the loan, instead of switching around between different people in a department.
+The OnDeck representatives are also very active on Facebook and Twitter to resolve queries or answer questions.

 Forbes ranked OnDeck as one of America’s most promising companies in 2014 and it has been featured in Crain’s New York Business Fast 50 in 2013, 2014, 2015, and 2016.
-Its customer service has played a huge part in its success, along with its transparent pricing model.
+Its customer service has played a massive part in its success, along with its transparent pricing model.
+Still, after the Covid-19 hit, OnDeck’s strategy did not pan out as expected, and the company was faced with significant losses.

 Get a Business Loan With OnDeck Within 24h!

 OnDeck is rated 4.9 out of 5 stars on TrustPilot, which is an impressive feat given its size.
-It has over 2,400 independent reviews on the site, 95% of which are ‘Excellent’.
+It has over 2,900 independent reviews on the site, 95% of which are ‘Excellent.’

 The fact that two of the biggest customer review sites are saying the same thing, at scale, indicates a high-quality lending platform.
 The reviews themselves are very similar.
 Other review sites also echo these sentiments.
 The most positive reviews on Trustpilot and Lending Tree are related to: